Neverlow512/Breaking-the-Unbreakable-iOS-Captcha-Research/README.md

 **1. Introduction: The Final Obstacle**

 **1.1.
 Recap of Prior Research:** My previous work involved two distinct phases.
-First, the development of the OMEGA-T framework demonstrated the potential for scalable iOS account generation automation but was ultimately halted by the appearance of an advanced CAPTCHA mechanism ["OMEGA-T: An Orchestrated Mobile Environment..."].
+First, the development of the OMEGA-T framework demonstrated the potential for scalable iOS account generation automation but was ultimately halted by the appearance of an advanced CAPTCHA mechanism ["OMEGA-T: An Orchestrated Mobile Environment Manipulation Framework for Scalable iOS Account Generation Analysis (Tinder Case Study)"](https://github.com/Neverlow512/OMEGA-T-Research/blob/main/README.md).
 Second, a diagnostic phase using Frida dynamic instrumentation revealed *why* standard automation failed – the CAPTCHA (identified as Arkose Labs) was rendered within an obscured `WKWebView`, making its internal elements inaccessible to Appium.
-Crucially, this Frida analysis also identified the specific `window.webkit.messageHandlers` JavaScript-to-native bridge used to communicate the solved CAPTCHA token back to the native application code ["Diagnostic Instrumentation: Using Frida..."].
+Crucially, this Frida analysis also identified the specific `window.webkit.messageHandlers` JavaScript-to-native bridge used to communicate the solved CAPTCHA token back to the native application code ["Diagnostic Instrumentation: Using Frida to Navigate Obscured iOS WebView Challenges for Security Research"](https://github.com/Neverlow512/Frida-iOS-WebView-Investigation/blob/main/README.md).
 Direct interception or manipulation of this bridge was considered complex and potentially brittle for reliable automation.

 **1.2.
 Research Question:** With direct interaction blocked and interception deemed impractical, the central question became: *Could a practical and reasonably reliable bypass be engineered for this specific Arkose Labs implementation by treating the obscured CAPTCHA interface purely visually, externalizing the puzzle-solving aspect, and relaying the solution back via coordinate-based UI automation?*